kkc137/Neural_ODE_Practice/README.md

 2 use SIR model and think about the use.
 Have a practice to use the model. (here is practice and learning about SIR model in repository)

 3 solve the questions this week and ask for advice.
+4 there are questions about estimating parameter in julia(diffeqflux) and learning diffequation.jl(uploaded).